 "Boil it, cook it, peel it, or forget it" is an easy way to remember food and water precautions.

 You can make water safe to drink by purifying it.
 There are several methods:

-Ciprofloxacin is usually the antibiotic prescribed.
-(It is not recommended for pregnant women or children under 18.
-It may increase the risk for tendon rupture in adults over age 60.)
+Fluroquinolones (ciprofloxacin or levofloxacin) are usually the antibiotics prescribed.
+(Fluroquinolones are generally not recommended for pregnant women or children under 18.
+Fluroquinolones may increase the risk for tendinitis and tendon rupture, especially in adults over age 60.)
 You will take 1 pill every 12 hours until the diarrhea goes away.
 Most people feel better after 1 or 2 pills.
-Your health care provider will prescribe an alternative antibiotic (such as azithromycin) if you are traveling in a region that has ciprofloxacin resistance.
+Your health care provider may prescribe an alternative antibiotic (such as azithromycin) if you are traveling in a region that has ciprofloxacin resistance.

 For nonprescription medication, you can take loperamide (Immodium) as directed.